 Growing Honey Rock & Tiger Melons at Home

 There’s something quietly radical about starting seeds indoors.
-In a world that rushes toward instant gratification, coaxing life from soil under a grow light feels like a rebellion.
+In a world that rushes toward instant gratification, coaxing life from soil under a grow light feels like a rebellion that makes me more proud that it probably should.

-And this spring, my rebellion began with melons.
+And this spring, my rebellion began with melons due to the jealousy of last year my coworker doing the same.

-Not just any melons: honey rock and tiger.
-Two names that sound like they belong to jazz musicians or long-lost wrestlers, but instead they belong to fruit.
+Not just any melons though: honey rock and tiger.
+Two names that sound like they belong to jazz musicians or long-lost wrestlers, but instead they belong to fruit that I’ve never seen in the store (that I know of).

 Sweet, sun-drenched fruit with histories older than most of our homes.
-I didn’t just want to grow something edible.
-I wanted to grow something storied.
+I didn’t just want to grow something edible, I wanted to grow something storied because (obviously) I love stories just as much as gardening.

 The First Sprouts Under the Light

-I nestled the seeds into trays…tiny ones and plump, pale honey rock seeds.
+I nestled the cute little seeds into trays, tiny ones and plump, pale honey rock seeds.
 I didn’t know if they’d sprout, or when, but I knew I needed them to.
-These melons weren’t just plants to me.
-They were proof of patience.
-Proof that something small and quiet could stretch toward the sun and become glorious.
+These melons weren’t just plants to me, they were proof of patience, proof that something small and quiet could stretch toward the sun and become glorious, and also proof that if Rosie at work could grow them, so could I, damnit!

-Under the soft hum of my grow light, they stirred.
+Under the soft glow of my grow light, they stirred pretty quickly.

 Meet the Melons: A Bit of History

-Before we get too far, let me tell you who these melons are…because they’re more than seeds and vines.
-They’re time travelers.
+Let me tell you who these melons are a little bit more, because they’re more than just cute seeds and tangly vines.
+They’re time travelers from a simpler time.

 Honey Rock Melons

-Bred in the 1920s, the honey rock melon was developed by the U.S. Department of Agriculture in partnership with commercial growers.
-It was named for its sweet, honey-like flavor and its rock-hard rind, which made it ideal for shipping across states.
-These melons became a staple of summer markets throughout the Midwest, their orange flesh synonymous with front porches and picnic baskets.
+Bred in the 1920s, the honey rock melon was developed by the U.S. Department of Agriculture in partnership with commercial growers (that’s what Google taught me, anyway).
+It was named for its sweet, honey-like flavor and its rock-hard rind (original name, no?), which made it ideal for shipping across the states.
+These melons became a staple of summer markets throughout the Midwest, their orange flesh synonymous with front porches, picnic baskets, and laughter with a dash of sunlight.

-Unlike the sprawling supermarket cantaloupes of today, honey rocks are compact and deeply flavored…smaller fruits with sugar-packed centers.
-They don’t sacrifice taste for size.
+Unlike the sprawling supermarket cantaloupes of today, honey rocks are compact and deeply flavored, basically smaller fruits with sugar-packed centers.
+They don’t sacrifice taste for size, and my mom likes to say good things come in small packages, but maybe that’s because I never grew taller than 5’2” unlike my sisters.

 Growing them at home feels like inviting a little piece of Americana into your garden.